princeton-sns/scuba/apps/README.md

 - Implements both TOTP and HOTP
 - Passwords are stored along with other metadata (application and user names)
 - Passwords can also be automatically generated
-- Uses single-key DAL to achieve linearizability
+- Uses single-key TANK to achieve linearizability

 ## Period Tracker

 - [ ] compiles
 - [ ] runs

-## Family Social Media

-- [x] compiles
-- [ ] runs

-- Family members can interact within "families"
-- They can create posts, comment on posts, and share their locations
-- Uses single-key DAL to achieve causal consistency